Bago massacre: Perpetrators

 The massacre was jointly executed by security forces from the Myanmar Army, including members of the 77th Light Infantry Division (LID), and the Myanmar Police Force An active military base is located 2 km north of the massacre site.
 Security forces used battlefield-grade weapons against civilians, including assault rifles, and heavy weaponry like rocket-propelled and hand grenades.
 Medical treatment was denied to injured individuals.

 Aftermath

 Following the massacre, military troops remained stationed near the massacre site.
 Thereafter, approximately 100,000 residents in the five nearby wards fled their homes.
 Victims' corpses were temporarily stored at the compound of Shin Sawbu Pagoda (also known as Zeyamuni Pagoda), which was cordoned off.
 Security forces barricaded the site for several days, rendering it impossible for civilians to retrieve the corpses.
-Following the crackdown, the military demanded payments of 120,000 MMK (US$85) from families to retrieve victims' corpses.
+Following the crackdown, Bago University Students' Union said that the military demanded payments of 120,000 MMK (US$85) from families to retrieve victims' corpses.

 Reactions

 Domestic

 The following day, the military-run newspaper, the Global New Light of Myanmar, labelled the protesters as "rioters," and claimed that they had attacked security forces with handmade guns, Molotov cocktails, arrows, and grenades.
 A protest leader, Ye Htut, likened the massacre to a genocide.